ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity-gettingstarted.md

 >
 > - Access to a local or remote Linux-based system on which you have administrator (root) access and can install the Singularity software.
 >
-> If you have been provided with access to a platform for Part I, this may also be suitably configured for use in Part II of the Singularity material.
-The course instructors will highlight this when discussing the prerequisites.
+> **Please note that the version of Singularity used in this part of the course is the latest stable release at the time of writing, _version 3.5.3_.** If you are installing Singularity on your own system for use in the course, you are recommneded to install version 3.5.3.
 {: .prereq}

 > ## Work in progress...